 - Regarding End of Round Grief:

 - Security is allowed to conduct legitimate arrests during End of Round procedures.
-This includes performing arrests on the escape shuttle.

 - If at the end of round a member of staff requests that all attacks be stopped, please do so.
 Our goal at the end of each round is to tidy up any staff business as soon as possible, so the round may restart, and being flooded with attack-logs will make this more difficult, thus creating longer delays.